An Efficient Method for Quantifying the Aggregate Flexibility of Plug-in Electric Vehicle Populations: Problem Formulation

 The \emph{aggregate flexibility set} associated with a finite population of EVs can be expressed as a Minkowski sum of the individual flexibility sets given by

 Without loss of generality, we assume throughout the paper that the aggregate flexibility set $\Uset$ is a full-dimensional polytope in $\Rset^T$.

 Note that it is NP-hard to compute the Minkowski sum of two H-polytopes \cite{tiwary2008hardness}.
-And while it is easy to compute the Minkowski sum of two V-polytopes (as a V-representation), all known classes of algorithms that convert a polytope from H-representation to V-representation (vertex enumeration) and vice-versa (facet enumeration) exhibit worst-case complexities that are exponential in the polytope's number of dimensions.
-Since the individual flexibility sets for EVs and other distributed energy resources are typically provided as H-polytopes, calculating their aggregate flexibility set exactly is therefore computationally intractable in general.
+And while it is easy to compute the Minkowski sum of two convex polytopes in vertex representation (V-representation), all known classes of algorithms that convert a polytope from H-representation to V-representation (vertex enumeration) and vice-versa (facet enumeration) exhibit worst-case complexities that are exponential in the polytope's number of dimensions.
+Since EV flexibility sets are typically provided as H-polytopes, calculating their aggregate flexibility set exactly is therefore computationally intractable in general.